Doug Weight: Coaching career

 Weight became an assistant coach under then-head coach Jack Capuano in the 2011–12 season.
 On January 17, 2017, the Islanders fired Capuano and promoted Weight to interim coach.
 On April 12, 2017, Weight was officially named head coach after he led the team to a 24–12–4 record after taking the coaching duties in the middle of the season.
 On June 5, 2018, Weight was fired as head coach of the Islanders.

 International play

-Weight has played several times internationally for his country.
+Weight played several times internationally for his country.
 He made 3 World Championship appearances for the United States in 1993, 1994 and 2005.
 He was a part of the silver medal winning team at the 2002 Winter Olympics in Salt Lake City, and also played with Team USA at the 1996 and 2004 World Cup of Hockey, and the 1998 Winter Olympics in Nagano.
 In his only junior tournament in the 1991 World Junior Championships, he led the entire tournament in scoring with 5 goals and 14 assists in 7 games for Team USA.